codeforamerica/honolulu_answers/README.md

 5. Once the Instance turns green and shows its status as *Online*,you can click the IP address link and the Honolulu Answers application will load!

 ### Deleting provisioned AWS resources
 1. Go to the [OpsWorks](http://console.aws.amazon.com/opsworks) console and select the OpsWorks stack that you've launched.
-Delete the Instances and Layers of the Stack.
+Delete the Apps and the Instances of the Stack.
 Once these are deleted, you can delete the Stack.
 2. Go to the [CloudFormation](http://console.aws.amazon.com/cloudformation) console and delete the corresponding CloudFormation stack.
 You can match the timestamp in the name to the OpsWorks stack.
 3. Go to the [EC2 Console](https://console.aws.amazon.com/ec2/) and delete the Ubuntu instance you spun up to launch everything from.